chandrajyot/chandu/README.md

 # chandu
-this is my first reprository
+This is my first reprository
+Author-chandra jyot kumar